History of the School

 Emeritus Professor Henry F Atkinson,

-To find out more about the history visit our Dental Museum.
+To find out more about the history of the Melbourne Dental School visit our Dental Museum.